vmware-archive/nsxraml/md-version/nsxvapi.md

 rule

 ### /2.0/services/policy/securitypolicy
-Working with Security Policies
+Working With Security Policies
 ------------------------------
 A security policy is a set of Endpoint, firewall, and network introspection services that can be applied to a security group.

-See *Working with Security Groups* for more information about managing security groups.
+See *Working With Security Groups* for more information about managing security groups.

 * **post** *(secured)*: Create a security policy.